 The research investigator directing the research is responsible for the selection of the appropriate scope and metl1odology of research data collection, management, retention and archiving for the type of research being conducted.
 Typically, this person is the principal investigator of the grant or project.
 In collaborative or multi-principal investigator grants, this person may be one or more of the co-principal investigators or the designated project lead principal investigator.
 The principal investigator, who is the primary steward of the research data, and the University, which holds legal title to the research data, both share responsibilities regarding such research data.

 The principal investigator, in consultation witl1 the Office of Sponsored Research, must determine that the selected scope and methodology standards are of sufficient detail and duration to comply with Jaws and regulations, as well as contractual obligations, regarding the conduct of research.
 Some sponsors may require that a data management plan be submitted to the sponsor with the grant proposal and adhered to during the course of the research.
 The data management plan must meet the sponsor's requirements regarding the retention, dissemination and sharing of the research results.
 The determination of the time period for research data retention must take into consideration the specified requirements of any sponsor of the research, as well as the nature of the research data itself.
 Normally, research data shall be retained for a minimum period of five years following conclusion of the research project.
-However, this time period may need to be extended in the event that there are unresolved issues concerning the conduct or outcome of the research, or such other matters requiring the continued retention of the research data, as determined by the Vice Provost for Research.
+However, this time period may need to be extended in the event that there are unresolved issues concerning the conduct or outcome of the research, or such other matters requiring the continued retention of the research data, as determined by the Vice President for Research.